Ancient Etruscan Bronze Sword Sheath | High-Status Warrior Artifact | 900–700 BC

 Description

-This exceptional Etruscan bronze sword sheath represents one of the earliest examples of fine Italic metalwork, dating to between 900 and 700 BCE.
-Expertly forged from bronze and intricately engraved with linear and dotted motifs, the sheath is further enhanced by inlaid gemstones in deep red and dark tones — a mark of prestige and status among early Etruscan elites.
+This exceptional Etruscan bronze sword sheath represents an early example of Italic metalwork dating to approximately 900–700 BCE.
+Expertly forged from bronze and engraved with linear and dotted motifs, the sheath is further enhanced by gemstone inlays in deep red and dark tones—features associated with prestige objects belonging to early Etruscan elites.

-Measuring approximately 18 inches in length, it displays a masterful balance of form and ornamentation, uniting both ceremonial and martial significance.
-The sheath’s rich green patina, developed over nearly three millennia, attests to its great antiquity and authenticity.
-Objects of this caliber were often commissioned for noble warriors or used as ceremonial offerings, symbolizing protection, valor, and divine favor.
+The form reflects both martial and ceremonial functions within Etruscan society.
+Its rich green patina, developed over nearly three millennia, attests to its antiquity and preservation.
+Artifacts of this type were often commissioned for noble warriors or used as votive offerings, symbolizing protection, valor, and divine favor.

 Features